 11.493 Property and Land Use Law for Planners

-Examines legal and institutional arrangements for the establishment, transfer, and control over property under American and selected comparative systems including India and South Africa.
+Examines legal and institutional arrangements for the establishment, transfer, and control over property and land under American and selected comparative systems, including India and South Africa.
 Focuses on key issues of property and land use law regarding planning and economic development.
 Emphasizes just and efficient resource use; institutional, entitlement and social relational approaches to property; distributional and other social aspects; and the relationship between property, culture, and democracy.
-Students taking graduate version complete additional assignments.

 This class has no prerequisites.